 Founded in 1901 by New Yorker and social activism pioneer Mary Harriman, the Junior Leagues are charitable nonprofit organizations of women, developed as civic leaders, making a demonstrable impact on their communities.
 In 1921 the Leagues joined forces as an association, which is today known as The Association of Junior Leagues International, Inc.

-, in order to bolster their power and amplify their voice through shared knowledge and common causes.
+, to bolster their power and amplify their voice through shared knowledge and common causes.

 As a result of this work, The Junior League – and the more than 150,000 women in 291 communities in the United States, the United Kingdom, Canada and Mexico who comprise its ranks – has amassed an archive of tangible results and a reputation as thoughtful and influential change agents dedicated to the public good.